UniversalDevicesInc-PG3/udi-poly-notification/README.md

 - Service Nodes
   - For services such as Pushover, can be multiple for each Service if defined in the Configuration Page
     - Pushover Service Node
-      - These nodes will be named "Pushover" plus the "Name" you used in the Pushover keys configuration.
-These are the nodes you can add to a program to configure and send the message defined in the Controller node.
+      - These nodes will be named "Service Pushover" plus the "Name" you used in the Pushover keys configuration.
+      - These are the nodes you can add to a program to configure and send the message defined in the Controller node.
       - Status
         - Last Status
           - This will be True if the last message was sent successfully